ipta/pulsar-clock-corrections/T2runtime/clock/mk2utc.clk.md

 2025-06-09 20:44:07.749 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 2025-06-16 20:44:25.349 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 2025-06-23 20:44:09.946 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
+2025-06-30 20:43:41.583 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/T2runtime/clock/mk2utc.clk.log)